FWDD/team-members/README.md

 ### Credits

-Originally Built by [Devin Price](http://www.wptheming.com/).
+Based on the terrific boilerplate by [Devin Price](http://www.wptheming.com/).
 The "Dashboard Glancer" class and much re-used code from the Portfolio Post Type plugin by [Gary Jones](http://gamajo.com/).